overskilled/Advent-of-code-2022/Day1/readme.md

-# Advent of code day 1
+# Day 1: Calorie Counting
 ## Task
 The Elves take turns writing down the number of Calories contained by the various meals, snacks, rations, etc. that they've brought with them, one item per line.
 Each Elf separates their own inventory from the previous Elf's inventory (if any) by a blank line.